What Is Multi Cloud: Key Use Cases and Benefits for Enterprise Settings

 Multi Cloud Use Case #2: Leveraging a Multi Cloud Orchestration Platform’s Chosen Ecosystem

 The other most common use case for multi cloud is much more deliberate.
 Some enterprises intentionally plan their multi cloud architecture by starting with a multi cloud orchestration platform that provides the functionality and integrations they need.
 They can then leverage that platform’s ecosystem by choosing cloud services from among its supported vendors.
 Enterprises can still work with the best SaaS, PaaS, and IaaS providers for their particular applications, but their choices might be more limited.
 However, by using this multi cloud strategy, enterprises can take full advantage of multi cloud orchestration within their chosen ecosystem.

 Let’s look at the pros and cons of an orchestration-focused multi cloud deployment:

 What Is the Right Multi Cloud Deployment Model for Your Business?

 You can approach your multi cloud deployment in a variety of ways depending on your existing environment, business needs, and use case.
 To unlock the full benefits of multi cloud, we recommend leveraging a multi cloud orchestration platform to create a single, unified environment of cloud applications and workloads.
 Through the platform, you can easily move them around as needed for performance and failover.

-For example, Copado’s Multi Cloud DevOps platform features integrations with more than 12 public clouds in the Salesforce ecosystem, including MuleSoft and Heroku.
+For example, Copado’s Multi Cloud DevOps platform features integrations with more than 12 public clouds in the Salesforce ecosystem, including MuleSoft.
 Copado’s multi cloud allows you to apply the speed, quality, and cultural values of DevOps to your public cloud infrastructure.